 Apart from protecting your foot, they also distribute the pressure across your foot.
 They provide a comfortable padded base for your foot, helping the swift movement, balance, and good energy transfer.

 Your Insole should be looked after well after a game takes it outside to get rid of moisture.
 You should regularly check for possible tears or damage; you should not be saving money by wearing a damaged insole as it will cause issues.

 Now that we’ve given you an overview of how to choose hockey skates, below we have tried to answer some of the other frequently asked questions.

 It’s hard to say exactly how long a pair of hockey skates will last as it depends on various factors.
 For example: How often do you play?
 What’s your playing style?
 The brand and quality of materials used.

 That being said, after speaking to lots of players we’ve found that an average player playing 2 – 4 times a week should have skates that last around 5 years.
 That being said, the more you play, the less time they will last and pros have been known to wear them out in a season.

 Q. How to Break in Your Skates?

 Hockey skates are made from very hard, stiff materials and as a result will require breaking in before they feel comfortable.
-There are number of ways to break in hockey skates but the most popular one is to bake them using an oven.
+It’ll take a bit of work to make them feel better but if you’re wondering how to break in hockey skates there are a number of ways but the most popular one is to bake them using an oven.
 A lot of stores offer this service or you can do it at home very easily.